FacilityApi/FacilityApi.github.io/docs/spec.md

 A field type can be a dictionary that maps strings to values of a particular type, including primitive types, data transfer objects, enumerated types, or service results.
 Use `map<T>` to indicate a map; for example, `map<int32>` is a map of strings to `int32`.

-Arrays or maps of other arrays or maps are not permitted.

 #### FSD

 In an FSD file, a field is represented by a name and a field type, which are separated by a colon (`:`) and followed by a semicolon (`;`).
 Fields can also be preceded by field attributes.